Spring AI Playground¶

 .debor.rpmpackage, you usually only need to complete the normal package-install confirmation steps.For more detailed platform guidance and first-launch configuration screens, see Getting Started.

-Review recommended models, search exact Ollama names, and manage downloaded models
+Review recommended models, search exact Ollama names on ollama.com, and manage downloaded models

 3. Start with the Built-in Desktop Runtime¶